SheriKarasick/MechaCar/README.md

 In the case of the suspension coil data, the population mean is calculated to be 3.175361.
 The sample that was randomly generated has a calculated mean of 3.175732 with a p value of 0.4076.
 The p-value supports that there is not a significantly significant difference between the sample group and the population mean.
 The null hypothesis cannot be rejected.

 ###### Original Study Plan

+Prior to making manufacturing recommendations to MechaCar, I would strongly recommend that the company invest in market research about the target market for their products.
+Market research would inform if their customers are looking for:
+* performance features: (e.g. fast cars, irregardless of fuel economy)
+* physical aspects such as vehicle size and color
+* vehicle sex appeal which may drive decisions toward cars with positions lower too the ground or spoiler angles that are sportier
+* price compoonents: what price point does the target market purchase at and which car has the parameters that will allow for the highest profit per unit

+With a clear definition of a target market to inform prioritization in production of potential models, then the company can utilize a multiple linear regression model to identify the features that will most significantly impact the success of the product sales.
+Using this model, the features with the most significant impact can be tested with focus groups, using t-tests, to ensure the combination of components are accurately matched to the target audience.